LandRegistry/local-land-charges/migration/getting-ready.md

           <hr>
           <a href='our-support'>
             <h2 class='heading-small'>Our support</h2>
-            <span>Find about our finacial support and roles and responsibilities</span>
+            <span>Find about our financial support and roles and responsibilities</span>
           </a>
         </div>
         <div class='tiled-link'>